AwalaApp/specs/rs000-core.md

 The binding MUST support the following:

 - The relayer can send parcels to the gateway, and vice versa.
 The node delivering the parcel MUST NOT remove it until the target node has acknowledged it.
-- A relayer can request a _cargo collection authorization_ from the current gateway, so that the relayer can collect messages for the current gateway at the other end.
+- A relayer can request a [cargo collection authorization](#cargo-collection-authorization) from the current gateway, so that the relayer can collect messages for the current gateway at the other end.
+The binding MAY allow the gateway to place restrictions on its use, using the appropriate field in the cargo collection authorization.

 A user gateway MAY require the relayer to provide a Cargo Collection Authorization (CRA) from the relaying gateway.
 A relaying gateway MUST require at least one CRA because:

-- It could have a potentially large number of queued cargoes for different user gateways.
+- It needs the user gateway's certificate to identify the parcels that should be delivered to that gateway.
+Such parcels use a [parcel delivery authorization](#parcel-delivery-authorization) as the sender certificate chain, which MUST contain the user gateway's certificate.
 - The relaying gateway should have some degree of trust that the relayer will actually send the cargo to the target gateway.

 The relayer SHOULD follow the following process when it interacts with a gateway: